secret-code-source/SOC/README.md

 ## Data

-For data preprocessing and speaker-independent partitioning, please refer to the [EmoBox repository](https://github.com/emo-box/emobox).
+For data preprocessing, SSL feature extraction, and speaker-independent partitioning, please refer to the [EmoBox repository](https://github.com/emo-box/emobox).

 This training pipeline expects frozen SSL features to be pre-extracted and